 All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

-The MA program is designed to introduce students to the basic skills of historical research as well as to the debates about, and the approaches to, historical scholarship in a specific field.
-Master’s students ordinarily do not receive financial aid from the department or the university except when funds are not utilized for support of PhD candidates.
+The master's program is designed to introduce students to the basic skills of historical research as well as to the debates about, and the approaches to, historical scholarship in a specific field.
+Master’s students ordinarily do not receive financial aid from the department or the university except when funds are not utilized for support of doctoral candidates.